-The Mad River's westernmost reach ~~of the Mad River~~ forms the northern boundary of Arcata's Planning Area.
+The westernmost reach of the Mad River forms the northern boundary of Arcata's Planning Area.
 The river originates at the northern edge of the Yolla-Bolly wilderness area, in Trinity County, approximately 100 miles southeast of its outlet to the Pacific Ocean.
 Its associated riparian corridor forms the northern portion of the City's perimeter greenbelt and a natural buffer between Arcata and the community of McKinleyville, to the north.
-The Mad River also serves as is the source of drinking water for the City of Arcata.

 Wetlands provide flood protection, groundwater recharge, water quality treatment, food production and wildlife habitat, which are valued by the community.
 Wetlands are highly productive, complex ecosystems, seasonally or permanently saturated, and support specially adapted vegetation.
 Wetlands are often found in transitional zones, or ecotones, between uplands and open water habitats.
 Arcata's marshes may be among the best examples of local wetlands.
+The Aldergrove marsh was a log pond that has now been reconstructed and significantly enhanced as a ten acre freshwater marsh, as part of the Aldergrove Industrial Park development.
+A plan view of the 170 acre Arcata Marsh and Wildlife Sanctuary is shown on the following page.